 The Portfolio Manager also took advantage of engaging a third party valuer to value certain investments (primarily residential mortgage-backed security assets).
 The valuation of these assets and others that the Portfolio Manager may deem appropriate to provide fair value, primarily use discounted cash flow analysis but may also include the use of a comparable arm's length transaction, reference to other securities that are substantially the same, and other valuation techniques commonly used by market participants making the maximum use of market inputs and relying as little as possible on entity-specific inputs.
-As at 30 September 2023, investments representing 3.2% of the portfolio were valued by the third party valuer.
+As at 30 September 2024, investments representing 3.11% of the portfolio were valued by the third party valuer.

-Although the models used do utilise unobservable inputs such as discount margins, constant default rate and constant prepayment rate.
-It is the Board's and Portfolio Manager's views that any reasonable movement in the key unobservable inputs would not yield a significant change in fair value to the portfolio and as a result, a sensitivity analysis relating to the unobservable inputs related to these models has not been presented.
-There were no transfers between levels during the year.
+Although the models used utilise other unobservable inputs in addition to the discount margins such as constant default rate and constant prepayment rate, it is the Board's and Portfolio Manager's views that any reasonable movement in these unobservable inputs would not yield a significant change in fair value to the portfolio and as a result, a sensitivity analysis relating to these unobservable inputs has not been presented.
+The following table summarises the quantitative information about the significant unobservable inputs used in Level 3 fair value measurements and how a reasonable possible change in the input would affect the fair values: